Lee Young-jun (footballer)

-Lee Young-jun (born 23 May 2003) is a South Korean footballer who plays as a forward for Swiss Super League club Grasshoppers.
+Lee Young-jun (born 23 May 2003) is a South Korean footballer who plays as a striker for Swiss Super League club Grasshopper.

 Club career

-On 29 July 2024, he signed a four-year contract with Swiss Super League side Grasshoppers.
-His debut could not have started off better, with Lee scoring within 44 seconds in a 3–1 victory over FC Sion on 24 August 2024.
+On 29 July 2024, Lee signed a four-year contract with Swiss Super League side Grasshopper.
+On 24 August, he scored within 44 seconds in a 3–1 victory over Sion, where he made his debut.
+On 27 May 2025, he scored the opener in the relegation play-off first leg against Aarau.
+Grasshopper avoided relegation after defeating Aarau 4–1 on aggregate.

+During the 2025–26 season, Lee made only 15 league appearances due to a long-term injury.
+The club once again faced Aarau in the relegation play-off.
+In the play-off second leg, he provided an assist for Lovro Zvonarek's opener, but was sent off in the 88th minute for kneeing Leon Frokaj in the face.
+Grasshopper won 2–1 after extra time, and he apologized to his team and fans on Instagram.

 International career

 Lee played for the South Korean national under-20 team in the 2023 FIFA U-20 World Cup.
 He scored against France and Ecuador while helping his team reach the semi-finals.

-On 26 March 2024, Lee scored South Korea's first goal in the 2024 WAFF U-23 Championship final, where South Korea defeated Australia.
+On 26 March 2024, Lee scored South Korea's first goal in the 2024 WAFF U-23 Championship final, where South Korea defeated Australia on penalties.

-Lee led South Korea to the quarter-finals with he scoring three goals in the 2024 AFC U-23 Asian Cup, but he was sent off for his unsportsmanlike foul in a quarter-final loss to Indonesia.
+Lee led South Korea to the quarter-finals with he scoring three goals in the 2024 AFC U-23 Asian Cup, but he was sent off for his unsportsmanlike foul in the quarter-final match against Indonesia, where South Korea was eliminated.